knowledge base

 This is the easiest way to get connected and the most standard.

-Install PuTTy by following the instructions in the link below.
+Install PuTTy by following the instructions in this link.

 Once PuTTy is installed and your board is powered on and connected to your device, launch PuTTy on your device.
 You will see the following screen for your PuTTy session: